Pregnancy loss aftercare and advice

 A molar pregnancy is when there is a problem with a fertilised egg.
 This means a baby and a placenta do not develop the way they should after conception.

-If you have been told you have a suspected molar pregnancy, this will be confirmed by histology testing.
+Histology testing will confirm a suspected molar pregnancy.
 Histology testing is the study of microscopic pieces of tissue.
-Results should be available approximately 14 days after the sample is sent to the laboratory.
-You will be contacted if it is confirmed as a molar pregnancy.
+Results should be available approximately 6 weeks after we send the sample to the laboratory.
+If it is confirmed as a molar pregnancy we will contact you.

 Advice for women following a miscarriage where genetic testing is involved

-If you have had recurrent miscarriages (three or more in a row) you will have been offered genetic testing, so we can try and find out why this keeps happening to you.
-It is a woman’s choice whether to have this testing, and your consent is needed.
-The EPAU nurse will discuss with you why this is important.
+If you have had 3 or more miscarriages we will offer you genetic testing.
+Genetic testing will try and find out why this keeps happening to you.
+It is a woman’s choice whether to have these tests, we will not proceed without your consent.
+The EPAU nurse will discuss with you why this testing is important.

-The sample that is taken from you is sent to Guy’s and St Thomas’ Hospital in London for testing.
+If you agree, we send your sample to Guy’s and St Thomas’ Hospital in London for testing.
 Please note that this sample is not returned to us.
-We recommend you wait for your test results to arrive (usually a few months) before trying to get pregnant again.
+We recommend you wait for your test results to arrive before trying to get pregnant again.
+The test results can take a few months.

-Should you fall pregnant again at any time in the future, you should have an early scan with the EPAU to assess your pregnancy at around six to seven weeks.
+If you fall pregnant again in the future, at around 7 weeks have an early scan with the EPAU to assess your pregnancy.
 You can book this scan yourself, using the contact details at the end of this leaflet.

 Advice for women following conservative or medical management of an ectopic pregnancy

-You should continue going to your follow-up appointments with the EPAU clinic until you are fully discharged.
+Continue going to your follow-up appointments with the EPAU clinic until they discharge you.

-Your first period following an ectopic may be delayed, but you will hopefully return to a regular cycle by your second period.
+Your first period following an ectopic may be delayed.
+However, you will hopefully return to a regular cycle by your second period.

-You should use contraception following an ectopic pregnancy, and not try to get pregnant again for another three months.
-If you do become pregnant again, you should book an early scan at around six weeks with your closest EPAU clinic.
+Use contraception following an ectopic pregnancy.
+Do not try to get pregnant again for another 3 months.
+If you do become pregnant again, book an early scan at around 6 weeks with your closest EPAU clinic.

-Advice for women following surgical management of an ectopic pregnancy
+Advice for women following surgery for an ectopic pregnancy

-In the first few weeks following your surgery for an ectopic pregnancy, even though you must rest you must also make sure you move around to prevent problems, such as developing a blood clot.
+In the first few weeks following your surgery for an ectopic pregnancy, you must rest.
+However, you must also make sure you move around to prevent problems, such as developing a blood clot.

-You should not do any heavy lifting, exercise, have sex, or drive for at least two weeks after your surgery, or until you feel well enough to.
+Do not do any heavy lifting, exercise, have sex, or drive for at least 2 weeks after your surgery, or until you feel well enough.

 It is normal to have vaginal bleeding following surgery.
-But if you have large blood clots or the blood smells bad, you should contact the EPAU for advice.
+However, if you have large blood clots or the blood smells bad, contact the EPAU for advice.

 Wound care is important.
-You can get your wounds wet, but you should not soak in the bath.
-You should keep your wounds uncovered at all times and report any concerns regarding possible infection (such as redness around the wound, the wound leaking, or if you feel as though you have a temperature) to your closest EPAU.
+You can get your wounds wet, but do not soak in the bath.
+Keep your wounds uncovered at all times.
+Report any concerns regarding possible infection to your closest EPAU.
+Symptoms of an infection include:

-The sutures (stitches) should dissolve (go away on their own) 10 to 14 days after your surgery.
+The stitches should dissolve (disappear on their own) 10 to 14 days after your surgery.

-Your first period following an ectopic maybe delayed, but will hopefully return to a regular cycle.
+Your first period following an ectopic pregnancy may be delayed.
+Hopefully you will return to a regular cycle.

-You should use contraception following an ectopic pregnancy, and not try to get pregnant again for another three months.
-If you do become pregnant again, you should book an early scan at around six weeks with your closest EPAU clinic.
+Use contraception following an ectopic pregnancy.
+Do not try to get pregnant again for another 3 months.
+If you do become pregnant again, book an early scan at around 6 weeks with your closest EPAU clinic.

 What should I do if I feel unwell at home?

-If you feel unwell following any treatment for pregnancy loss, please contact the EPAU or Gynaecological Assessment Unit (GAU) for advice about what to do.
+You may feel unwell following your treatment for pregnancy loss.
+If so, please contact the EPAU or Gynaecological Assessment Unit (GAU) for advice about what to do.

 Further information